Christian Bethancourt Player Props: Rays vs. Dodgers

 Dodgers Pitching Rankings

-- The 8.6 strikeouts per nine innings compiled by the Dodgers pitching staff ranks 17th in MLB.
+- The Dodgers pitching staff is 20th in the league with a collective 8.5 strikeouts per nine innings.

-- The Dodgers have the 17th-ranked team ERA across all MLB pitching staffs (4.26).
+- The Dodgers have a 4.36 team ERA that ranks 18th among all MLB pitching staffs.

-- The Dodgers rank 15th in baseball in home runs surrendered (58 total, 1.1 per game).
+- Dodgers pitchers combine to rank 15th in baseball in home runs surrendered (60 total, 1.2 per game).

-- His most recent appearance was on Saturday against the St. Louis Cardinals, when the righty tossed five innings, surrendering three earned runs while allowing four hits.
+- In his last time out on Sunday against the St. Louis Cardinals, the left-hander went 3 2/3 innings, allowing four earned runs while surrendering five hits.

-- In nine games this season, the 30-year-old has a 5.88 ERA and 6.5 strikeouts per nine innings, while allowing a batting average of .295 to opposing batters.

 © 2023 Data Skrive.
 All rights reserved.